-When Queen Elizabeth II returns to Buckingham Palace after spending the weekend at Windsor Castle, there’s always a posy of flowers on her desk to welcome her back.
-The Queen’s favorite flower is the primrose, an early spring flower that’s yellow like the sun—a reminder that summer is on its way!
+When Queen Elizabeth II would return to Buckingham Palace after spending the weekend at Windsor Castle, there’d always be a posy of flowers on her desk to welcome her back.
+Her Majesty’s favorite flower was the primrose, an early spring flower that’s yellow like the sun—a reminder that summer is on its way!

 The Duchess of Cambridge